Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/monitoring.md

 ### Recommendations

-- Use vSphere events and alarms subsystem for monitoring vSphere and setting up triggers.
+- Use (vSphere events and alarms subsystem)[https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.monitoring.doc/GUID-9272E3B2-6A7F-427B-994C-B15FF8CADC25.html] for monitoring vSphere and setting up triggers.

-- Configure Azure Alerts in Azure VMware Solution.
-Such alerts enable operation teams to respond to expected and unexpected events in real time.
+- Configure [Azure Alerts in Azure VMware Solution](https://review.learn.microsoft.com/en-us/azure/azure-vmware/configure-alerts-for-azure-vmware-solution#supported-metrics-and-activities).
+Such alerts enable operation teams to respond to expected and unexpected events in real-time.

-- Ensure that alerts are configured so that vSAN storage slack space is maintained at the levels mandated by the SLA agreement.
+- Ensure that alerts are configured so that [vSAN storage slack space](https://review.learn.microsoft.com/en-us/azure/azure-vmware/concepts-storage) is maintained at the levels mandated by the SLA agreement.

 - Configure Resource Health alerts to get the real-time health status of Azure VMware Solution SDDC.